 Proceeds from the event support Therapeutic Advances in Childhood Leukemia and help keep hockey affordable in our area.

-Just around the bend of the Minnesota River Valley, Spring Lake Park in beautiful lower North Mankato, will play host to the Anthony Ford Pond Hockey Classic.
+Just around the bend of the Minnesota River Valley, Spring Lake Park in beautiful lower North Mankato, will again play host to the Anthony Ford Pond Hockey Classic.
 The downtown location has proven to be perfect for pond hockey.
 The park is nestled along the bluff which shelters the lake from wind, making the coldest winter day seem more like a great day for a skate in the park.

 The park features ample parking, hospitality area, warming shelters & fishing pier for viewing.
 It also has close proximity to hotels, bars & restaurants.